If you have an Unauthenticated Access user account, you can log in to a server anonymously and connect to your published applications.

 If only one Unauthenticated Access user account is available, that user account is selected by default.The application selection window appears.

 - Click the icon for the published application that you want to access.

 The published application appears in your browser.
 A navigation sidebar is also available.
-You can click the tab at the left side of the browser to show the sidebar.
+You can click the tab on the left side of the browser window to show the sidebar.
 You can use the sidebar to access other published applications, show the Settings window, copy and paste text, and more.Note: You cannot reconnect to unauthenticated application sessions.
 When you disconnect from the client, you are logged off the local user session automatically.